 Who is Eligible: Beneficiaries of the HCBS Waiver must be seniors aged 65 and over or other adults who have been designated as disabled by the Social Security Administration.
 Individuals are restricted to earning less than $2,349 a month, or 300% of the Federal Benefits Rate.

-How to Apply: Seniors and loved ones who are interested in applying for the HCBS Waiver may download an application online, or contact the Idaho Department of Health and Welfare by calling 800-926-2588, or by mail at 1720 Westgate Drive, Boise, Idaho 83704.
+How to Apply: Seniors and loved ones who are interested in applying for the HCBS Waiver may contact the Idaho Department of Health and Welfare by calling 800-926-2588, or by mail at 1720 Westgate Drive, Boise, Idaho 83704.

 The Idaho Personal Care Services Program pays the cost of a personal caregiver for eligible seniors.
 This program is available for seniors who live at home or in assisted living and adult foster homes, including residential memory care facilities.
 Program funds pay the caregiver of choice, including family or friends of the beneficiary, to assist with activities of daily living and other personal needs.

 Who is Eligible: Seniors and adults with disabilities are eligible for PCSP if they are enrolled in Medicaid and reside at home or in an assisted living or adult foster home.
 Single adults are limited to a monthly income of $836 a month, while married couples are allowed up to $1,195 a month.
 Countable assets are limited to $2,000 or less for singles or $3,000 for married couples.